ririro93/vue_sudoku/README.md

 > a toy project to get used to Vue

 ## Features
-- timer
+- [x] timer
-- 3 difficulties
+- [x] 3 difficulties
-- many variations with just one seed matrix using a random mix of the following
+- [x] many variations with just one seed matrix using a random mix of the following
-    - transpose
+    - [x] transpose
-    - swap positions of 2 numbers
+    - [x] swap positions of 2 numbers
-    - rotate 90 degrees
+    - [x] rotate 90 degrees
-    - change 2 rows of same block
+    - [x] change 2 rows of same block
+- [ ] keep personal bests in local storage

 ## Learned
 ### Vue Reactivity